keepaliveit-staging/staging.keepaliveit.co.uk/_pages/development-team-formation-and-developer-onboarding.markdown

 title: "Software Development Team Formation & Developer Onboarding Consultancy Services"
 permalink: /software-consultancy/software-development-team-formation-and-developer-onboarding-services

-excerpt: "Learn how Keep-Alive I.T Services can develop business strategies to make your in-house development teams a success to produce more reliable software."
+excerpt: "Learn how Keep-Alive I.T Services can develop business strategies to make your in-house development teams more successful and able to produce more reliable software."
 header:
   overlay_image: /assets/images/development-team.jpg
   overlay_filter: 0.5
 ---

+VirtualBox, Git, and Vagrant

-Forming a new Software Development Team, or onboarding new Software Developers in an existing Software Development Team can be a challenging, frustrating, and a time consuming process.
+Forming a new Software Development Team, or on-boarding new Software Developers in an existing Software Development Team can be a challenging, frustrating, and a time consuming process.
 Offload your Development Team Formation tasks onto us and we'll apply our expertise with forming an in-house, or remote Software Development team for you.
 We'll do this by hiring new Software Developers, Onboarding new Software Developers into a Team, Managing existing staff, and implementing plans & processes to make Software Development projects easier to manage.

 ## Development Team Formation & Developer Onboarding